zen-xu/ghostty/README.md

 #### Shell Integration Installation and Verification

-Ghostty will automatically inject the shell integration code for `zsh` and `fish`. `bash` does not support automatic injection but you can manually `source` the `ghostty.bash` file in `src/shell-integration`.
-Other shells are not supported. **If you want to disable this feature,** set `shell-integration = none` in your configuration file.
+Ghostty will automatically inject the shell integration code for `bash`, `zsh` and `fish`.
+Other shells do not have shell integration code written but will function fine within Ghostty with the above mentioned shell integration features inoperative. **If you want to disable automatic shell integration,** set `shell-integration = none` in your configuration file.

 **For the automatic shell integration to work,** Ghostty must either be run